ale753/shinai-fi/Readme.md

-# shinai-fi - Practise wifi hacking without the hardware
+# shinai-fi - Practise wifi hacking without the hardware using Docker and Hostapd

 This is a modified version of shinai-fi repository (check out the original forked repo).